schwartzadev/aschwartz.me/README.md

 ## Development

-Install all of the dependencies with `npm i`.
+Install all of the dependencies with `yarn install`.
-Run the development server with `npm run develop`.
+Run the development server with `yarn develop`.

 ## Deployment

 `gatsby` is the code branch, and the site builds from `master`.
-`npm run deploy` will update the `master` branch and push the changes to GitHub.
+`yarn deploy` will update the `master` branch and push the changes to GitHub.